 - Patch rust holes on the condenser coils.
 If the cause of the leak is a rusted hole, the professional can weld a patch onto the condenser tubing, or they may use glue that hardens like a patch.

 - Replace condenser tubing.
 If there are several holes instead of just one minor one, patching them all will be less effective than changing the damaged tubing.

 - Swap out the valves.
 It’s possible that the leak is coming from faulty valves on the compressor or condenser.
 If this is the case, those parts can be replaced.

 - Install new compressor or condenser.
 It’s also possible that the leak culprit is a component of the compressor or condenser.
 In this case, the technician may install new parts to fix the refrigerator.

 If the refrigerant leak was quite major, your appliance repair technician may recommend that you connect with an HVAC expert for expert refrigerant disposal services to ensure every little drop is cleaned up.

 Act Fast If Your Fridge Failed

 Because refrigerant leaks could be a health hazard in your home, it’s important to get swift refrigerator refrigerant leak repair.
 As soon as you note any of the warning signs and suspect there could be a leak, contact Mr. Appliance for expert refrigerator repair services.
-You can schedule an appointment online or give us a call at (888) 998-2011 today.
+You can schedule an appointment online or give us a call today.